 The overall control of the Mortlake Crematorium is vested in 12 elected representatives, three from four London Boroughs: – Ealing, Hammersmith & Fulham, Hounslow and Richmond upon Thames.
 The Board meets at least three time a year.
 The current Councillors on the Board are:

-Ealing: Cllrs Padda (Vice Chair), Dabrowska and Donnelly
+Ealing: Cllrs Dabrowska (Vice Chair), Padda and Donnelly

 Hammersmith & Fulham: Cllrs Alford (Chair) Morton and Smith